 In the book, he speaks of how “Jake and I neither sought nor needed company other than our own for the whirlwind stretch to come…for the first time in my life the eternal ‘I’ becomes ‘we’ as, finally, I can get on with someone”.

-The US edition of Morrissey's 'Autobiography' The singer explains how he met Walters at a dinner in Notting Hill and the pair "fell together in deep collusion...and ate up each minute of the day".
+The singer explains how he met Walters at a dinner in Notting Hill and the pair "fell together in deep collusion...and ate up each minute of the day".

 Following Autobiography’s publication, the singer announced himself as “humasexual”, writing on his fan website True To You: “Unfortunately, I am not homosexual.
 In technical fact, I am humasexual.
 I am attracted to humans.
 But, of course…not many.”